IsmailsGit/AWS-Module/Notes.md

 <br> EC2 instances in the default VPC are assigned both a public and a private IPv4 DNS name, making it easier to access them.

+The smallest range you can allocate is slash 28, which gives you 16 IP addresses. <br> And the largest range is slash 16, which gives you 65,536 IP addresses.
+So, you've got flexibility depending on how many IPs you need.

+Note - Your VPC CIDR should not overlap with other networks you're working with, like corporate network, another VPC, and so on.
+Otherwise, you run into a lot of routing headaches.

+#### Subnet(IPv4)
+Subnets are just small networks within your VPC.
+Each VPC is divided into multiple subnets, this allows you to segment your resources across different AZ's.
+This gives you better redundancy and high availability.

+Subnets can be public or private, depending on whether they have access to the internet.

+AWS reserves 5 IP addresses(first 4 and last 1) in each subnet.
+<br> These 5 ip addresses are not available for use and can't be assigned to an ec2 instance.

+Example  CIDR block 10.0.0.0/24 the reserved ip addresses are:
+<br> 10.0.0.0 - Network Address
+<br> 10.0.0.1 - Reserved by AWS for the VPC router
+<br> 10.0.0.2 - Reserved by AWS for mapping to the amazon provided DNS(IP address used for the DNS server in the VPC)
+<br> 10.0.0.3 - Reserved by AWS for future use
+<br> 10.0.0.255 - Network Broadcast Address, AWS doesn't support broadcast in a vpc so the address is reserved.

+When picking a subnet you have to keep in mind how mamy ip addresses you need and subtract it from these 5 will be used.
+<br> Example You need 29 IP addresses for ec2 instances
+<br> You can't choose subnet size of /27(32 IP addresses 32 - 5 = 27 < 29)
+<br> You can choose a subnet size of /26(64 IP addresses 64 - 5 = 59 > 29)

+#### Internet Gateway(IGW)
+Internet gateway allows resources(e.g. EC2 instances) in a VPC to connect to the internet.
+Basically the gateway through which you instances can send and receive data from the outside world.

+It scales horizontally(can handle an increasing amount of traffic), it's highly available and redundant.

+When a VPC is created the IGW is not created by default, it must be created separately from a VPC and attached to your VPC.

+Only one vpc can be attached to one internet gateway and vice versa.

+Internet gateways on their own don't allow internet access, route tables must also be updated.

+#### Bastion Hosts
+Imagine you have a private instance, sitting in a private subnet in your VPC.
+<br> These instances don't have direct access to the internet because we want them secure.
+Think sensitive databases, backend systems etc.
+<br> But then how do you connect them for management or maintenance?
+You want to update something and so on.
+<br> This is where bastion hosts come in

+A bastion host is like your bridge to the private instances.
+It's an instance that sits in a public subnet, meaning it can be accessed from the internet.
+<br> From there, you can SSH into a bastion and then SSH into your private instances

+How it works - The bastion is created in the public subnet.
+And once you connect to it, you can then access the private subnet where EC2 instances are located.

+Important note - The security group of the bastion host needs to be configured to allow inbound SSH from a certain restricted cidr, which could be the public IP range of your office, corporation, and so on.
+The security group of your private EC2 instances needs to allow inbound SSH from the bastion host, either by its private IP or a security group

+Summary - This setup allows you to securely manage your private EC2 instances without directly exposing them to the internet.
+It adds an extra layer of protection in environments where security is critical.

+#### Nat Gateway
+A NAT (network address translation) gateway is a managed service provided by aws that allows your instances in a private subnet to connect to the internet, but blocks any incoming traffic from the internet.

+AWS manages the NAT so the higher bandwidth and high availability

+Pay per hour for usage and bandwidth.

+Nat gateways are created and tied to a specific az, they also use an elastic ip

+Can't be used by ec2 instamces in the same subnet as the Nat, only from other subnets within the same vpc.

+NAT gateway equires an Internet gateway(Private subnet -> NATGW -> IGW) to connect to the outside world.

+No security groups to manage/required.